-So I must inquire whether it is considered in the international Eurodollar market that creditors have a right to demand payment by C.H.I.P.S. or Fedwire and by no other means.
+As to usage...
+I must inquire whether it is considered in the international Eurodollar market that creditors have a right to demand payment by C.H.I.P.S. or Fedwire and by no other means.

 In Drexel Burnham Lambert International N.V. v.
-El Nasr [1986] 1 Lloyd's Rep. 356, 365, I cited and followed earlier authority that

-"It had been laid down over and over again that the way to prove a custom was to show an established course of business, at first contested but ultimately acquiesced in."
+El Nasr ..
+I cited and followed earlier authority that "It had been laid down over and over again that the way to prove a custom was to show an established course of business, at first contested but ultimately acquiesced in."

-There is no such evidence in this case.
-Mr. Sumption protests that that is not the only way to prove a usage, though it may be the best way.
-Of course he is right.
-So I must consider whether the usage has been proved by other means.
+There is no such evidence in this case. ..I must consider whether the usage has been proved by other means.

 The expert evidence in this case has been immensely helpful in enabling me to understand what happens in the Eurodollar market and how different forms of operation work.
 But as evidence establishing a usage, or negativing one, it has achieved very little.
 In that it is similar to many other commercial cases of today.
 With monotonous regularity parties on the summons for directions apply for leave to call expert evidence of the practice of bankers, or of underwriters, or of insurance brokers, or of others engaged in the market concerned.
 All too often the evidence shows merely that the expert called by one party believes the contract to mean one thing, and the expert for the other believes that it means something different.
-But, as

-I have said, I do not seek to disparage expert evidence which enables the court to understand the market concerned.
+But, as I have said, I do not seek to disparage expert evidence which enables the court to understand the market concerned.